-"PATAGONIA BECAME ASSOCIATED WITH THE LATIN LEGEND REGIO GIGANTUM, OR 'REGION OF GIANTS.'"
+"PATAGONIA BECAME ASSOCIATED WITH THE LATIN LEGEND REGIO GIGANTUM, OR, 'REGION OF GIANTS.'"

-The bold winter in Chilean Patagonia is a secret season void of crowds and rich with extraordinary scenery, wildlife sightings and blurred edges between one's own sense of the rational and the insane.
-Flashes of doubt-"What if I fall short, lose my nerve or become unglued?"-have been known to keep the inner pioneer subdued and the journey at bay.
-True adventure isn't always neat and tidy, so embrace the unpredictable, the unexpected and, hell, even the accidental.
+For the bold, winter in Chilean Patagonia is a secret season void of crowds and rich with extraordinary scenery, wildlife sightings, and blurred edges between one's own sense of the rational and the insane.
+Flashes of doubt-"What if I fall short, lose my nerve or become unglued"-have been known to keep the inner pioneer subdued and the journey at bay.
+True adventure isn't always neat and tidy, so embrace the unpredictable, the unexpected, and, hell, even the accidental.

-Cut to me: cold, wer and in way over my head on an ambitious advanced trek with explora Patagonia.
-An explora guide for more than 10 years, Chino is a professional force-a native Chilean treideer with thousands of hours conquering the formidable terrain and unpredictable weather in the region.
+Cut to me: cold, wee, and in way over my head on an ambitious advanced trek with explora Patagonia.
+An explora guide for more than 10 years, Chino is a professional force, a native Chilean trekker with thousands of hours conquering the formidable terrain and unposedictable weather in the region.
 I had come to hang on his every word.

-Slow and steady, he directed our group through each step in my own personal vertical nightmane: an obscure dirt trail now peppered with shashy potholes and slippery, concealed ice.
-Despite it all, it miles in I was a on a surprising high.
-Out of nowhere, the sound and sight of the loy terrain cracking under Chino's feet struck me to the core.
-Suddenly he fell-hard.
-In a flash he was on his back and whisked away.
-I was absolutely vertified.
+Slow and steady, be directed our group through each step in my own personal vertical nightmane: an obscure dirt trail now peppered with slashy potholes and slippery concealed ice.
+Despite it all, 11 miles in, I was a on a surprising high.
+Our of nowhere, the sound and sight of the icy terrain cracking under Chino's feet struck me to the core.
+Suddenly he fell, hard.
+In a flash he was on his back and whisleed away.
+I was absolutely terrified.

 But first, let me rewind a bit.
-When the earliest European navigators charted the New World, they claimed to have witnessed a land inhabited by giants.
-Because of this, Patagonia became associated with the Latin legend regio gigantum, or "region of giants."

-Today we know with certainty that Patagonia is indeed the realm of giants-but not the human variety.
-Here, the awe-inspiring Torres del Paine massif, as well as one of the world's largest mountain lions, the Patagonian puma, stand tall in the sweeping expansiveness of a landscape that's intensely saturated with natural bues and jagged yet urganic shapes.
+When the earliest European navigators charted the New World, they claimed to have witnessed a land inhabited by glants.
+Because of this, Paragonia became associated with the Latin legend regio gigorium, or, "region of glants."
+Today, we know with certainty that Patagunia is indeed the realm of glants-but not the human variety.
+Here, the awe-inspiring Torres del Paine massif, as well as the world's largest mountain lion, the Patagonian pursa, stand tall in the sweeping expansiveness of a landscape that's intensely saturated with natural bues and Jagged, yet organic, shapes.

-Rivaling any big-cat safari around the world, Quasar Expeditions-one of South America's most celebrated adventure specialists-now provides up-close-andpersonal encounters with the majestic puma population in Patagonia.
-Better yet, they offer a coveted opportunity to shadow one of their renowned puma tracking teams within Torres del Paine National Park-a UNESCO Biosphere Reserve-as well as the surrounding private reserves and wilderness.
+Rivaling any big-car safari around the world, one of South America's most celebrated adventure specialists, Quasar Expeditions, now provides up-close-andpersonal encounters with the majestic puma population in Patagonia.
+Better yet, they offer a coveted opportunity to shadow one of their renowned puma tracking teams within Torres del Paine National Park, a UNISCO Biosphere Reserve, as well as the surrounding private reserves and wilderness.

 This is about more than disconnecting, Quasar offers a chance to step outside the usual and take on an entirely new persona.
-In addition to pre-dawn alarm settings, puma-tracking demands laser focus, physical intensity and infinite patience and requires the right gear and unconditional love for a wild animal that could very well kill you.
+In addition to pre-dawn alarm settings, purna tracking demands laser focus, physical intensity, and infinite patience, and requires the right gear and unconditional love for a wild animal that could very well kill you.
 I couldn't wait.

-In the winter in Chile (May through August), Patagonia's parks and private lands are delightfully uncrowded.
-In addition to traditing puma by jeep, Quasar specializes in on-foot puma encounters in the massive Laguna Amarga Ranch.
-This means the freedom for tracker and client to walk off-trail and get involved in the tracking process on foot-something that is not permitted within the nearby park.
+In the winter in Chile (May-August), Patagonia's parks and private lands are delightfully uncrowded.
+In addition to tracking puma by Jeep, Quasar specializes in on-foot puma encounters in the massive Laguna Amarga Ranch.
+This means the freedom for tracker and client to walk offtrail and get involved in the tracking process on foot something that is not permitted within the nearby park.
 This is what we came here for.

-Me: a writer.
-Lucy: a photographer.
+Me-a writer.
+Lucy-a photographer.
 Not here!
-Under Quasar Expeditions' tutelage, we were a budding purna-tracking team.
-Due to a habitat that spans many different countries and cultures, the purna has lots of names including mountain ilon, cocagar and panther.
-But no matter what you call it, it's still the same cat: Purna conculor.
+Under Quasar Expeditions' turelage, we were a budding puma tracking team.
+Due to a habitar that spans many different countries and cultures, the puma has lots of names, including mountain lion, coagar, and panther.
+But no matter what you call ir, ir's still the same cat, puma concolor.